stoklund/portable-simd/portable-simd.md

 * `b32x4.anyTrue(a: b32x4) -> boolean`
 * `b64x2.anyTrue(a: b64x2) -> boolean`

-These finctions return true if any lane in `a` is true.
+These functions return true if any lane in `a` is true.

 ### All lanes true
 * `b8x16.allTrue(a: b8x16) -> boolean`